zussel/matador/_pages/guide/01-introduction.md

 p.create();
 {% endhighlight %}

-Now you can create a session and insert, updhttp::server server(8081);
+Now you can create a session and insert, update or delete entities.

 {% highlight cpp linenos %}
 session s(p);